young-rex/social-via-email/Lemitar.md

 Two keys make Lemitar's ecosystem possible:

 1. **ID and data ownership** — the first key.
 Without it, there is no demand-side freedom.
-If a vendor owns your ID or data, you can't leave.
+While decentralized identity standards (such as W3C DIDs) and personal data stores (such as Solid) have been proposed, none has made ID and data ownership practical and unified enough for ordinary people to own their digital presence independently of any platform.
 This is what Lemitar ID solves.

 2. **Data and protocol legoization** — the second key.
 Without it, even if you own your data, it's tangled across software boundaries and can't be moved at the feature level.
 Per-feature data storage with standard schemas, and per-feature protocols with standard interfaces, make software truly swappable.

 The order matters: key 1 is prerequisite to key 2.
 Ownership without legoization gives freedom to leave but not freedom to mix.
-Legoization without ownership is meaningless — who cares if data is modular if someone else controls it.
+Legoization without ownership is meaningless — modular data means little if someone else controls it.

 ### 5.4.
 The Marketplace

-Zooming out: many people on the demand side shopping for features to compose their Lemitar Body, and many independent vendors (commercial, open source, DIY) on the supply side offering software.
+Zooming out, the marketplace has many people on the demand side shopping for features to compose their Lemitar Body, and many independent vendors (commercial, open source, DIY) on the supply side offering software.
 People pick and choose — this vendor's chat, that vendor's GPS, an open source contacts app.
-Vendors compete on quality per feature, not on lock-in, because data is owned by the person and stored per feature.
+Vendors compete on quality per feature, because data is owned by the person and stored per feature.

 ### 5.5.
 Standardization